developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration group allows an Administrator using an EMM to perform an action to alter the Whitelisting configuration of a Zebra Android device.

--***Allow***- a single application is allowed to be installed and run.
+* ***Allow***- a single application is allowed to be installed and run.
 The additional Managed Configuration **Whitelist Configuration - Action Allow Package Name** MUST be specified to supply the Android Package Name of the application that is allowed.
 In addition, if the value ***Package Name and Signature*** is chosen for the Managed Configuration **Whitelist Configuration - Mode**, the additional Managed Configuration **Whitelist Configuration - Action Allow Signature** MUST also be specified to provide the Signature to be allowed.

--***Disallow***- the specified application is prevented from being installed and run.
+* ***Disallow***- the specified application is prevented from being installed and run.
 The additional Managed Configuration **Whitelist Configuration - Action Disallow Package Name** MUST be specified to supply the Android Package Name of the application that is disallowed.

 ### Action Allow Package Name